-But, this preference can be a double-edged sword as knowledge picked up ‘on the go’ could be flawed or even misinterpreted (El Hussein & Osuji 2017).
+However, this preference can be a double-edged sword, as knowledge picked up ‘on the go’ could be flawed or even misinterpreted (El Hussein & Osuji 2017).

-This is why nurse educators and competent mentors have such an important part to play in encouraging reflection and critical thinking to help minimize the gap between research and practice.
-By sharing their experiential knowledge validated by real experience they can assist learners to keep their knowledge up to date in a way that is both consistent and valid for real patient care.
+This is why nurse educators and competent mentors have such an important part to play in encouraging reflection and critical thinking to help minimise the gap between research and practice.
+By sharing their experiential knowledge validated by real experience, they can assist learners to keep their knowledge up-to-date in a way that is both consistent and valid for real patient care.

 So, given that expectations of completely closing the research-practice gap are unrealistic, how can nurse academics and educators help to support a closer relationship between research and clinical practice?

-In an ideal situation, research is informed by clinical practice and practice informed by research.
-But, finding creative and meaningful ways to merge, both in ways that deliver safe and up to date care, can be a struggle in a clinical environment that is itself ever changing and evolving.
+In an ideal situation, research is informed by clinical practice and practice is informed by research.
+However, finding creative and meaningful ways to merge clinical practice and research in order to deliver safe and up-to-date care can be a struggle in a clinical environment that is ever-changing and evolving.

 Bridging the gap between research and the realities of everyday practice is a challenge that isn’t going away soon.

-Nor is it the sole responsibility of academics but a challenge shared by educators and practitioners too.
+Nor is it the sole responsibility of academics, but rather, a challenge shared by educators and practitioners too.

 After all, the students of today are the leaders of tomorrow, and that means that all nurses and midwives, wherever they work, have a responsibility to forward their profession in some way.